 Graduate Fellowship in Natural Science Education: Natural Science Educator

-One.
-Graduate Fellowship in Natural Science Education: Natural Science Educator

-During the second year, Natural Science Educators continue teaching summer camp, field science programs, facilitate an after school program, mentor the incoming cohort of Educators, conduct an action research project, and thereby round out their professional experience by providing critical leadership and program coordination.
+During the second year, Natural Science Educators continue teaching summer camp, field science programs, mentor the incoming cohort of Educators, continue with their graduate coursework, conduct an action research project, and thereby round out their professional experience by providing critical leadership and program coordination.

-Professional Development is tied to the Master of Arts in Science Education graduate program through University of Northern Colorado’s Science Education Program.
-Over the course of their fellowship, Natural Science Educators participate in a 30 credits worth of graduate courses that complement and support their ongoing teaching responsibilities and professional growth as a natural science field educator.
-Courses are taught by the Walking Mountains’ Graduate Programs Director, with support from the Youth Programs Director.
+Professional Development is tied to the Master of Arts in Science Education graduate program through University of Northern Colorado’s School of Biological Sciences, College of Natural and Health Sciences and Extended Campus.
+Over the course of their fellowship, Natural Science Educators participate in 30 credits of graduate courses that complement and support their ongoing teaching responsibilities and professional growth as a natural science field educator.
+Courses on campus are taught by the Walking Mountains’ Graduate Programs Director, with support from Walking Mountains faculty, and online courses are taught remotely by UNC faculty.
 The cost of the credits is paid for by Walking Mountains Science Center as a component of the Natural Science Educator’s compensation and benefits package.

 Each semester (summer, fall, and spring) Natural Science Educators will be enrolled in two courses simultaneously, ranging between 3-6 credits per semester.
 One course each semester is taught in seminar and discussion format during the regular work week, and is scheduled around field teaching responsibilities.
 The second course each semester is online, and generally self-paced.
 Course readings and assignments are required, most of which will take place outside of the Natural Science Educator’s regularly scheduled work week.
 Coursework is designed to enhance teaching by providing resources related to instructional strategies, student developmental abilities, curriculum design philosophy and practice, educational research, science content knowledge, and history and theory related to the field of environmental education in general.
 The program culminates with an action research project and presentation, which serves as the comprehensive exam.

-• SCED 531- Teaching Chemistry for the Future
+- SCED 531- Teaching Chemistry for the Future (tentative elective)

 Upon successful completion of this program (receiving a “B” or higher grade in each course), Natural Science Educators will earn a Master of Arts Degree in Science Education through University of Northern Colorado.
 This is a newly forged partnership that is providing educators the opportunity to complete their Master’s degree in its entirety throughout the duration of the fellowship.
-Applicants for this first cohort of educators must be flexible, able to communicate about and manage challenges, and willing to provide feedback to help improve the program as it grows.
+This cohort will be the second group to go through this program, and applicants must be flexible, able to communicate about and manage challenges, and willing to provide feedback to help improve the program as it grows.

 Benefits of this position are numerous – including the opportunity to spend over 2 years learning, teaching, living and playing in our beautiful mountain environment.
 Natural Science Educators receive seven weeks of training, 30 graduate credits through University of Northern Colorado paid for by Walking Mountains, four weeks of scheduled vacation per year, a ski pass, health and dental insurance, and housing during the first summer of programming.
-To inquire about compensation, contact Beth Markham, the Youth Programs Director, at firstname.lastname@example.org.
+To inquire about compensation, contact Jaymee Squires, the Graduate Programs Director, at JaymeeS@walkingmountains.org.